 Data are facts, numbers, or texts that can be processed by a computer.
 Data is collected everywhere - through smartphones, computers, and in ways that you may not even be aware of.
 For example, when you write Gmail emails or search for things using Google’s search engine, Google uses your email content and search terms to mine the internet for information that may interest you.

 Big Data is a large volume of structured and unstructured data that is essentially too large for traditional computer systems and business tools to handle.
 Big data is important to companies because it provides them with loads of historical and real-time information to analyze to understand corporate attributes and performance.
 The learnings derived from these analyses can ultimately drive corporate decision-making.
 Hopefully, the enhanced decision-making leads to new competitive advantages and sustains old ones.
-Nearly 60% of senior executives believe that Big Data will disrupt their industry within the next three years, and it is predicted that global organizational spending on Big Data will reach $114 billion in 2018.

 Data science combines tools from statistics, machine learning, software engineering, data engineering, domain expertise, and “story telling” to extract useful knowledge from data.
 In a business context, data science is used as part of a process we refer to as data-driven decision making; the art of turning data into actions and shifting between deductive (hypothesis-based) and inductive (pattern-based) reasoning which is a fundamental change from traditional analytics approaches.